Rosepen-Studios/.github/profile/README.md

 ## 📜 License

-Our open source projects are released under various licenses.
-Please check individual repositories for specific licensing information.
+Our open source projects are released under FUL (Free Use License), a license we developed to be able to distibute our projects without people being able to take advantage of our work.

 ---